-discuss the environmental impacts of computing.
-Summer 2 Graphic Design Students will create a magazine using Photoshop and will also have an introduction to Adobe InDesign.
+will look at privacy in terms of big data, how much data do we share?
+We will discuss the GDPR regulations.
+We will discuss the environmental impacts of computing.
+Summer 2 Graphic Design 3 Students will create a magazine using Photoshop and will also have an introduction to Adobe InDesign.
 Students will know How to use more advanced features of photoshop which improve workflow and consistency.
 Why people may choose to use InDesign for projects over Photoshop.
 Students will be able to Use more advanced features to create a magazine layout.
 This project will pull together all of the graphic design skills students have learnt at KS3.
 Students will create a magazine which will be assessed at the end of the module.
 These graphic design modules will develop incredibly useful skills on industry standard software.
 This prepares students very well for media and photography GCSE courses but also for an infinite number of careers in the world of graphic design.